 "There is no risk of radiation in the Far East.
 For that reason, residents should not fall for the general rush to buy and take iodine products," the RIA Novosti news agency quoted a spokesman for the Far East region emergency ministry as saying.

-But Roman Vilfand, head of Russia's Gidromettsentr state weather service, said that the situation could change depending on air circulation
+But Roman Vilfand, head of Russia's Gidromettsentr state weather service, said the situation could change depending on air circulation.

-"If the wind changes suddenly, then Primorye, Kamchatka, Sakhalin Island and the Kuril Islands would end up being the most vulnerable in our country," he said in comments published in pro-government newspaper Izvestia.
+"If the wind suddenly changes, then Primorye, Kamchatka, Sakhalin Island and the Kuril Islands would end up being the most vulnerable in our country," he said in comments published in the pro-government Izvestia daily.